rovinski/rovinski.github.io/index.md

 One year ago I was looking for a blogging platform but couldn't find it:
 One that would let me write posts in markdown with my own editor, one that didn't look awful buy modern design standards and one that felt snappy on a mobile phone.
 That and more is now Hydejack.
-I hope you enjoy it [as much as I do](https://qwtel.com).
+I hope you enjoy it [as much as I do](https://qwtel.com/).

 Open `index.md` to edit this text.

 ## First Steps
-Start by reading the [Documentation][docs].
+Start by reading the [Documentation][docs]{:.heading data-flip="title"}.
 Specifically, the chapters below should be relevant to you:

-* [Installation] -- How to install and run Hydejack.
+* [Installation]{:.heading data-flip="title"} -- How to install and run Hydejack.
-* [Migration] -- You can skip this if you haven't used Hydejack before.
+* [Migration]{:.heading data-flip="title"} -- You can skip this if you haven't used Hydejack before.
-* [Configuration] -- Once Jekyll is running you can start with basic configuration.
+* [Configuration]{:.heading data-flip="title"} -- Once Jekyll is running you can start with basic configuration.
 {:.related-posts.faded}

 Open `index.md` to edit this text.